leesei/leesei.github.io/src/content/post/displays.md

 LG's WRGB LED used white LED and filter to achieve RGB colors in a pixel, and a white LED to compensate the brightness decrease caused by the filter
 Vendors will limit the brightness to make OLED last longer Masking methodology limits the size of OLED panel, this is solved by Quantum Dot (printing to PCB) and Photolithography

+OLED's luminance will be reduced when the content is bright (white screen) due to power limit and burn-in prevention, leading to ABL (Auto Brightness Limiter) feature which is more consistent but has lower peak brightness

 ### QDLED/QLED/QOLED